ayadij/pure-react/input-controls.md

 refs can only  be used on regular elements (div, input, etc) and stateful (class) components.
 No way to refer stateless components bc they dont have backing instance cannot attach a ref prop to a stateless component

+the goal is a "single source of truth"